mautic/developer-documentation-new/docs/rest_api/getting_started.rst

         "error_description": "The access token provided has expired."
    }

-If a system error encountered, it'll be a JSON encoded array similar to:
+In case of system errors, the response is a JSON encoded array similar to:

 .. code-block:: json